What is the Legal Requirement for Space in Office Designs?

 The Business Development Layer

-- Purposeful programming and partnership events across the country.
+- Purposeful programming and partnership events.

 - A virtual platform with business-development resources.